The Neon Tetra fish is everything a beginner looks for before starting the fish keeping as a hobby.

 Should You Keep Neon Tetras?

-Also, make sure to clean the fish tank regularly and check for any symptoms of the diseases we learned in the above paragraph.
+Also, make sure to clean the fish tank regularly and check for any symptoms of the diseases we learned about in the above paragraph.